aaronmaj/banking-microservices/README.md

 7. A Discovery server for service registry and client Load-balancing (`eureka-server`)
 8. An API Gateway server (`gateway-server`)
 9. A Fronted Web application (`ReactJS`)
+10. A Spring MVC application (`banking-web`) with Thymeleaf templates

 ### Contibutions